openlegend/core-rules/core/src/07-combat/01-chapter-seven.md

 >
 > Zak and Jalani are exploring the crash site of an Armada Star Cruiser for salvage when they are ambushed by a pack of gravity worms.
 >
-> Zak and Jalani roll Agility checks to determine initiative, and the GM makes one roll for the worms as a group.
+> Zak and Jalani roll Agility to determine initiative, and the GM makes one roll for the worms as a group.
 Jalani announces that she'll be drawing her Las Pistol, which has the *swift* property, granting her advantage 2 on her Agility roll.
 Zak was rummaging through a closet at the moment of attack, so the GM rules that he is surprised.
 >
 >> Zak (Agility 2) rolls 1d20 + 1d6, and gets a 14.
 >>